corrode/corrode.github.io/content/blog/flattening-rusts-learning-curve/index.md

 If your code turns out to look very ugly, take a step back and ask if there's a simpler solution.
 Don't dismiss the language right away.

-Turn on all clippy lints on day one -- even the pedantic ones.
+Turn on all [clippy lints](https://doc.rust-lang.org/clippy/) on day one -- even the pedantic ones.
-Follow it religiously and see what it teaches you.
+Run the linter and follow the suggestions religiously.
-Don't skip that step.
+Don't skip that step once your program compiles.

 Resistance is futile.
 The longer you refuse to learn, the longer you will suffer;